jnb666/blog/content/posts/local_llm_hosting-part3.md

 ```

-That's it for now.
-Future posts will cover building a web browser tool and a web based chat interface.
+In [part 4](/posts/local_llm_hosting-part4) we take this app and replace the command line interface with a browser based front end.